-- The cashew shell – used as a by-product in the cashew industry for making CNSL (known as: Cashew Nut Shell Liquid).
+- The cashew shell – are used as a by-product in the cashew industry for making CNSL (known as: Cashew Nut Shell Liquid).

-- The cashew testa – used as a by-product in the cashew industry for making Animal feed.
+- The cashew testa – are used as a by-product in the cashew industry for making Animal feed.

 Cashew shell (Known as cashew shell, hard shell of cashew nut) is the hard outer shell of the raw cashew nut.
 In the past, cashew nut shells were considered by many to be toxic waste products in the cashew nut processing industry, they were often buried in the ground causing environmental pollution.
 Today, the cashew shell has become a new source of raw materials for oil extraction from this shell, opening a market of hundreds of millions of dollars per year for the cashew industry in Vietnam.